guchenghao/Notes-for-VR-Papers-and-HCI/supporting_group_discussion/some_important_concepts.md

 **Main features of PBL:**
 * Student directed learning stimulated by challenge of solving real world problems in tutor led groups
 * Learners benefit from opportunity to solve these problems

+### 2.3 Comparison advs. vs disadvs of PBL Methods

+Compared with **traditional cramming education**, the advantages of PBL teaching method are as follows:

+1. **Students' learning is more exploratory and initiative**.

+The PBL teaching method is based on students and questions.
+Students can obtain solutions and answers to problems through discussion and data review.
+It makes student’s learning change from passive to active, from blind to purposeful to active exploration and searches for the answer.

+2. **Students are learning how to ask questions and more participatory**.

+Through the exploration and solution of individual problems, students not only gain knowledge but also learn to understand the ideas.
+At the same time, the exploration of solving problems became the model of discovering problems, asking questions and solving problems.

+3. **Stimulate students’ interest in learning thinking skill and problem-solving ability**.

+Morales-Mann (2001)[9] proposes that problem-based, groupbased learning and discussion can significantly improve students’ability to analyze and solve problems in the learning process of basic and clinical knowledge.

+Most students like this learning model of mutual cooperation, but **there are also some problems**.
+These problems are organized as follows:
+1. Insufficient of teacher supervision.
+2. Difficulty in the combination between the members.
+3. Student’s leadership is not enough.
+4. Individual students’ cooperating is not enough.
+5. Poor communication between some students.
+6. The evaluating method of the project is not diversified.

+In fact, PBL teaching mode has advantages and disadvantages.
+When implementing this educational model, it is necessary to pay attention to strengths or weaknesses, which will achieve better results.